pulumi/docs/quickstart/step1.md

 Make sure you have followed the steps to [install Pulumi](../install), and to setup the [AWS CLI](../install/aws-config.html) and your [NPM token](../install/configure-npm.html) to access the Pulumi NPM packages.

-Let's create our first Pulumi application - a simple webserver EC2 instance in AWS.
+Let's create a new Pulumi project for our first application - a simple webserver EC2 instance in AWS.

 1. Create a folder `webserver`: